CS3219-AY2223S1/cs3219-project-ay2223s1-g24/user-service/readme.md

 - `400`: Invalid inputs sent
 - `403`: Wrong current password and password of user account is not changed.
 - `404`: User is not found in database
-- `503`: Server error / Network error / Error hashing the password
+- `503`: Server error / Network error / Error hashing the password / Error creating JWT Token

 ### DELETE `/deleteUser`:
 #### Body Parameters: